-For each value of the covariance scalar we generated a dataset of 1100 images.
+For each value of the covariance scalar, we generated a dataset of 1100 images.
 The dataset had 100 images each at 11 values of the target object lightness.
 The lightness of the target object in the standard images was 0.4 and the lightness in the comparison image varied between 0.35 and 0.45 at steps of 0.01 (11 comparison levels).
 We generated 100 images at each comparison level, each with a different choice of the reflectance spectra of the background scene objects.
 For scale factor 0.00 we generated a set of 11 images, one at each LRF level, as the background remained fixed in this case.
-All images were generated without secondary reflections.
+All images were generated without secondary reflections specified in the rendering process.
 The spectral power distribution of each light source in the scene was fixed over all images.
 We choose this to be the standard daylight spectrum D65 (See Methods: Reflectance and Illumination Spectra).
 The geometry of the 3D scene and the spectral power distribution of the light sources were kept fixed.

-Experiment Details: We used a two-interval forced choice procedure to measure the thresholds.
+Experimental Details: We used a two-interval forced choice procedure to measure the thresholds.
 We showed two images, one after the other, on a calibrated computer monitor and asked the observer to report the image in which the target object was lighter.
-We fixed the lightness of the target object in the standard image and varied the lightness of the target object in the other image, which we refer to as the comparison image.
+We fixed the reflectance of the target object in the standard image and varied the reflectance of the target object in the other image, which we refer to as the comparison image.
 The method of constant stimuli was used.
 The temporal order in which the standard and comparison images were presented was randomized on each trial.
 Feedback was provided after every trial.

 We define a trial as the presentation of the two images (standard and comparison images) and collection of the observer’s response.
 We define an interval as the presentation of one of the images in the trial.
 Thus, a trial has two intervals.

 The experiment was structured as follows.
-We define an acquisition as the data collected at one scale factor with 30 trials run at each of the 11 comparison levels.
+We define an acquisition as the data collected at one scale factor with 30 trials at each of the 11 comparison levels.
 We define a permutation as a set of six acquisitions, where each acquisition corresponds to one of the possible six scale factors.
-We collected three permutations for each retained observer, with a new random order drawn for each permutation.
+We collected three permutations for each observer, with a new random order drawn for each permutation.
 Thus, after the practice session (see: Recruitment and Exclusion), there were total 18 acquisitions.
-We divided these 18 acquisitions over 6 sessions, each with 3 acquisitions.
-In each acquisition, we randomly selected the images on the trials from the previously generated image databases.
+We divided these 18 acquisitions over 6 sessions, each session with 3 acquisitions.
+In each acquisition, we randomly selected the images on the trials from the pregenerated image databases.
 The first five trials of each acquisition were moderate trials (as defined above) to acclimatize the observer to the experimental conditions.
-The response of these five trials were not saved.
+The responses for these five trials were not saved.

 Each acquisition consisted of 330 trials (excluding the 5 moderate acclimatization trials), 30 at each of the 11 comparison levels.
-The sequence of acquisition was generated pseudo-randomly at the beginning of the acquisition.
+The trial sequence (order of comparison stimuli) in an acquisition was generated pseudo-randomly at the beginning of the acquisition.
 For this, at each comparison lightness level, 30 standard and comparison images were chosen pseudo-randomly with replacement from the dataset.
 The sequence of presentation of these 330 trials were randomized and saved.
 For each trial, the order of presentation of the standard and comparison image was also determined pseudo-randomly and saved.
 The trials were presented according to the saved sequence.